Table of Contents

 Inherent Properties

-Aluminum is excellent for applications where being lightweight and corrosion resistant is important–and with a low density, and since it can be machined quickly and chips easily, it’s often considered very easy to machine–but the metal’s inherent physical properties can also make it challenging to work with in other areas.
+Aluminum is excellent for applications where being lightweight and corrosion resistant is important–and with a low density, and since it can be machined quickly and chips easily, it’s often considered straightforward to machine.
+However, the metal’s inherent physical properties can also make it challenging to work with in other areas.
 Machining aluminum is known to present some consistent challenges due to how soft it is and how easy it is to melt.
 Various aluminum alloys have been developed with improved machinable properties–increased hardness and higher melting points, and advanced machining techniques and machining tools have been developed to meet these challenges.

 Complexity of Parts